 There were over 2.62 billion social media users in 2018, and that number is expected to increase over the years.
 This means that if your business is on social media, there’s great potential to tap into that market.
 Furthermore, since social media is free, you don’t need to allocate a large budget for it — although you should definitely put money toward paid ads.

-With that said, here are some effective small business marketing tips to utilize social media and boost your conversions.
+While we will discuss more marketing ideas for business another day, here are some effective small business marketing tips to utilize social media and boost your conversions.

 11 Small Business Marketing Tips for Better Engagement and Conversions